alexisakers/BulletinBoard/README.md

 ## Demo

-A demo project is included in the `BulletinBoard` workspace.
+A demo project is included in the `BLTNBoard` workspace.
 It demonstrates how to:

 - integrate the library (setup, data flow)
 - create standard page cards